sicDoug/two-coin-simulator/README.md

 ## The Problem.

 Two coins will be flipped.
-You know that at least one of them will land Heads up.
+You know that at least one of them will land heads up.

-*What his the probablility of both coins landing Heads up?*
+*What his the probablility of both coins landing heads up?*

 ## Solution.